 Creating music is a complex task that requires time, knowledge, and talent.
-In order to create a song that is pleasant to the ears, it takes hard work.
-For that reason, we have witnessed a lot of plagiarism that often results in lawsuits.
-Plagiarism is the use of music that somebody else created and representing it is as your own, without the consent of the real owner.
+To create a song that is pleasant to the ears, it takes hard work.

-People either steal the whole melody or sometimes just parts of it.
-But nowadays, it is rather common to take just a sample of a song and mix it with your own song.
-It is called sampling and it is legal if you have consent from the original song owner.
+Nowadays, it’s rather common to take a sample of a song and mix it with your own song.
+This is called sampling and it is legal if you have consent from the original song owner.

-We know it is hard work to create a brand-new melodic composition, with unique lyrics, but to avoid the sampling temptation and potential pitfalls associated you need to find your own creative inspiration.
+We know it is hard work to create a brand-new melodic composition, with unique lyrics, but to avoid the sampling temptation and potential pitfalls associated, you should find your own creative inspiration.

-When findings your muse in nature, you want to make sure that you’ve got a nice set of earbuds or headphones to be your companion on your trip.
-If you’re on the lookout for headphones then AudioStance is the perfect place to go and read about the specs and reviews.
+When finding your muse in nature, you want to make sure that you’ve got a nice set of earbuds or headphones.
+If you’re on the lookout for headphones, then AudioStance is the perfect place to go and learn about specs and read reviews.

 That is why you should consider changing your diet.
 Eat enough fruits, vegetables, grains, and proteins in order to boost your energy and also regulate your sleeping habits.

 Many artists have their own little rituals for overcoming a creative block.
 It can be meditation, a workout, complete silence, watching a movie, getting off the internet and technology in general, taking a break from trying, etc. Some artists prefer meditation early in the morning, at about 5 am or 6 am, to use that period of time when the city is silent and they can concentrate on the meditation.